 There is leakage from the infusion device or the tubing

-- When you check the device to make sure the balloon is deflating, also check that the connection to the PICC or port is not loose.
+- When you check that the balloon is going down, also check that the connection to the PICC or port is not loose.

-- Check the infusion device for any cracks in the outer layer.
+- Look for any cracks in the outer layer of the device.

 - Call the chemotherapy advice line on 020 3447 3893.

-The balloon does not seem to be reducing in size
+The balloon does not seem to be getting smaller

-- Check the tubing that connects the infusion device with the PICC or port for any bends, kinks or folds that may prevent the medication from infusing.
+- Check the tubing for bends, kinks or folds that could block the medication.

 - Call the chemotherapy advice line on 020 3447 3893.

-There is swelling or pain at the PICC or port insertion site
+There is swelling or pain at the PICC or port site

 - Call the chemotherapy advice line on 020 3447 3893.